jsverse/transloco/README.md

 <span transloco="toods.submit"></span>
 ```

-By default, the namespace will be the scope name (capitalized), but we can override it by using the `config.scopeMapping` config:
+By default, the namespace will be the scope name (camel cased), but we can override it by using the `config.scopeMapping` config:

 ```ts
 {